 Illinois Secure Choice Savings Program was created by the Illinois Secure Choice Savings Program Act [820 ILCS 80].

 Yes, each year the program issues an audit report completed by Landmark, an external accounting and advisory firm.
-The FY2023 report can be found here.
+Please check the Secure Choice page of the Illinois State Treasurer’s Office website.

 Information and resources, including tutorials, are available online at www.saver.ilsecurechoice.com.
-Trained, knowledgeable account service professionals can also be reached by phone at (855) 650-6913 Monday through Friday, 8 a.m. – 8 p.m.
-CST.
+You can also contact the Client Services team with your questions at 855-650-6913 Monday through Friday, 8 a.m. – 8 p.m.
+CT.

 It’s easy – just ask.
 Contact your employer to determine if they facilitate Illinois Secure Choice.

-If your employer has 5 or more employees, has been in business for at least 2 years, and doesn't offer an employer-sponsored retirement plan to its employees in Illinois, it must offer the Illinois Secure Choice program.
+If your employer had 5 or more Illinois employees in every quarter of the previous calendar year, has been in business for at least 2 years, and doesn't offer a qualified retirement plan to its Illinois employees, it must facilitate the Illinois Secure Choice program.

 Complete information about Illinois Secure Choice can be found in the Program Description.